Shaikohn/Shaikohn/README.md

 <h1 align="center">Hi 👋, I'm Shai Kohn</h1>
 <h3 align="center">A passionate Full Stack developer from Argentina</h3>

-<h3 align="left">I am a 19-year-old looking for the opportunity to enter the professional world of web development.
-I have knowledge in Javascript, React, Node JS, among others.
-Regarding soft skills, I personally highlight my dedication, decision making and perseverance.</h3>
+<h3 align="left">Hello!
+My name is Shai Kohn.
+I am currently looking for a job as a junior web developer, I can work both in the front and in the back, although I prefer the front.
+I am an enthusiastic person who enjoys learning and new challenges, that's why I decided to study Full Stack Development.
+I have knowledge in Javascript, ECMAScript6, React, Redux, CSS, HTML, NodeJS, Express, Sequelize, PostgreSQL, MongoDB, Bootstrap and at the moment i am learning Java.</h3>

 - 💬 Ask me about **React JS and Node JS**